Skip to main content

 2. RISK EVALUATION

-Successful exploitation of these vulnerabilities could lead to remote code execution and denial of service.
+Successful exploitation of these vulnerabilities could allow an attacker to execute arbitrary code in the affected product.

 3. TECHNICAL DETAILS